codio-content/Coding_with_Python-Loops/.guides/content/Loops-f2ba.md

-This Unit introduces you to the concept of loops using code.
+This unit introduces you to the concept of using loops in code.

-They may look a little scary but you'll get the hang of them very quickly.
+They might look a bit scary but you'll get the hang of them very quickly.

 ### A for loop
 ```python